Diversity, Equity & Wellbeing

 Other ethnic group

-We recognise that we currently have unequal representation of different ethnic minority groups across the different roles and levels within the business.
 To address our current ethnicity pay gap, and improve ethnic diversity across BT Group, we are delivering a number of initiatives to attract, recruit and retain more people from ethnic minority backgrounds.